The NFL announces the Steelers will play in Dublin in 2025 for Ireland's first regular-season game

 As of the 2025 season, the NFL can schedule up to eight regular-season games internationally.

-London will stage three next season — two at Tottenham Hotspur Stadium and one at Wembley Stadium; the Browns and Jets are the home teams at the Tottenham stadium while the Jaguars are the home team at Wembley.
-The Colts are the home team for the Berlin game at the Olympic Stadium and the Dolphins will serve as the hosts at the Bernabeu, the home stadium of Spanish soccer team Real Madrid.
+London will stage three next season — the Browns and Jets will be home teams for games at Tottenham Hotspur Stadium and the Jets for a game at Wembley Stadium.
+The Colts will serve as the home team for the Berlin game at the Olympic Stadium and the Dolphins will be the hosts at the Bernabeu, the home stadium of Spanish soccer club Real Madrid.

 The league also has considered having a team play back-to-back weeks in different European cities.